 To be eligible for medical assistance through the Ryan White CARE Program, a person must be a NH resident living with human immunodeficiency virus (HIV) or a child exposed to HIV through its mother during pregnancy, and meet one of the following specific financial requirements:

-- Your gross annual household income cannot exceed 300% of the Federal Poverty Level (FPL)
+- Your gross annual household income cannot exceed 400% of the Federal Poverty Level (FPL).
+If household income exceeds 400% FPL, you may still qualify based on medical expenses.

 Go to Federal Poverty Guidelines to check income guidelines.